openstack-archive/sahara/doc/source/userdoc/installation.guide.rst

 ==========================

 We recommend installing Savanna into virtual environment.
-That guaranties that if you already have some python packages installed ith OS package manager, Savanna installation will not mess with them.
+That guaranties that if you already have some python packages installed with OS package manager, Savanna installation will not mess with them.
 Still, installing Savanna into system makes sense if that system is dedicated to Savanna.